 Interested in Learning More?

 Ramah in the Rockies blends the best of the outdoor adventure camp model with all of the classic activities found at larger, more traditional camps.
-During the week, our younger campers (3rd to 6th grades) spend most of their time at base camp, and some of their time on overnight and rafting trips.
+During the week, our younger campers (3rd to 6th grades) spend most of their time at base camp participating in base camp activities and some of their time on overnight and rafting trips in the great outdoors.

-Our older campers (7th to 10th grades and JOLI – 11th and 12th grades) spend a significant amount of time out on the trail honing their adventure skills in small groups, as well as time at base camp learning a variety of skills and becoming part of a much larger community.
+Our older campers (7th to 10th grades and JOLI – 11th and 12th grades) spend a significant amount of time out on the trail, honing their adventure skills in small groups, as well as time at base camp learning a variety of skills, participating in base camp activities, and becoming part of a much larger community.
 At the end of each week, we join together at base camp as one community to celebrate the traditions, spirituality, and peace of Shabbat.